Feifei3639/Haven/README.md

 ��# HAVEN

-This is my first lesson to learn how to use git and git hub to create website, I'm very exciting but also neverse because my instrutor is very intensive.
+This is my first lesson to learn how to use git and git hub to create a website, I'm very excited but also nervous because my instructor is very intensive.